ChaseWNorton/ChaseWNorton/README.md

 **2011-2012:** Published in *Journal of Geophysical Research* Studying Hawaiian climate patterns and extreme precipitation.
 Built neural networks to predict weather before it was cool to build neural networks.

+**2012-2018:** Founded & Led Chase Life
+Ran a web dev company in Hawaii, building sites for local businesses.
+Managed a team of 5.
+Learned how to ship on deadlines, deal with clients who "just want it to look like Apple," and why you should always get 50% upfront.

 **2018-2022:** Staff Engineer @ PayPal
 Shipped multi-user experiences, merchant tooling, and customer satisfaction systems for enterprise-scale commerce.
 Got 11 Bravo awards.
 Mentored engineers.
 Realized big companies move slow.